 During our brief existence on Earth, we humans haven't exactly been the best house guests.
 Our agricultural missteps have created a summertime dead zone the size of Connecticut along the Gulf of Mexico, practically turned Kazakhstan's Aral Sea into a kiddie pool, and played a part in the U.S.'s "The Dust Bowl."
 And that's without touching catastrophes like oil spills.

 Yet not all of our handiwork causes the planet harm.
 There are those who dedicate their professional lives to protecting it, and among them, environmental engineers may be some of the most fascinating.
 They devise manmade solutions that actually benefit the environment, whether they help contain major oil spills, design more efficient recycling methods, manufacture the next best electric car, or even create bridges that help animals safely cross highways.

 If you've got a mind for logic and a soft spot for Mother Nature, earning a degree in environmental engineering could be your calling.
-Offered from the associate to doctoral level, there's a range of choices based on your professional interests.
-Learn more about environmental engineering degrees, schools and the careers they could lead to in our infographic below.
+Based on your professional interests, you can find an online environmental engineering degree from the associate to doctoral level.

 Please consult the visual for a full list of sources.